dijitalgaraj/developer-playbook/Cookbook/Guides/HowToUseGit.md

     * When you finish the subtask, commit your codes with the message starts with the jira issue number (ASMIOS-354)
     * Test it!
     * Merge branch into story branch and create another subtask branch until all subtask are done
+    * Push the commits to the Github (into the Story Branch)
     * When all tasks of the story is done, test it.
     * Fix your bugs in the story branch.
     * When you sure with your test, pull the 'Development' branch commits into your story branch and merge them.
     * Test the application to be sure the merge process is success
     * If there is a problem after merge, fix it.
     * When you sure with your test, push your commits into 'Development' branch
-    * Then you can delete your story and task branches from your local.
+    * Then you can delete your story and task branches from your local and also from the remote.